 Families tend to be large and rely on each other for help.
 Rural houses typically have only one room and are made from mud bricks and a thatched roof.

 Mozambique gained its independence in June 1975 after 470 years as a Portuguese colony.
-After the death of the country’s first president in 1986, a six-year civil war started between the government and anti-establishment guerillas.
+After the death of the country’s first president in 1986, a six-year civil war started between the government and anti-establishment guerrillas.

 Joaquim Chissanó won the country’s first democratic election in 1994.
 In the late 1990s, Mozambique posted some of the world’s largest economic growth rates, but natural disasters in 2000 and 2001 slowed the growth.
 The country continues to focus on economic improvement and to hold democratic elections.